pipe-cd/pipecd/docs/content/en/blog/news/may-2022-update.md

 ### We're opening more and more

 PipeCD is an OSS project!
 And we want to make not just the source code open, but the whole deployment process should be opened as well in order to get more contribution and support from the open community.
 We moved almost all of our CI flow to the open Github Actions platform, and as the result, everyone who makes contributions to our PipeCD repository can easily follow/access the CI stages via Github Actions UI.
-At the time I write this blog, PipeCD CI flow is opened and can be accessed via this [link](https://github.com/pipe-cd/pipecd/actions).
+At the time I wrote this blog, PipeCD CI flow is opened and can be accessed via this [link](https://github.com/pipe-cd/pipecd/actions).

 ### What are next
 ---